loopnlearn/loopbuildscripts/README.md

 The available environment variables used by the scripts are set using the `export` command and cleared with the `unset` command.

-Once you use an export command, that environment variable stays set in that terminal and will be used by the script.
+Once you use an export command, that environment variable stays set in that Terminal and will be used by the script.

-* You can use the unset command to stay in the same terminal
+* You can use the unset command to stay in the same Terminal
-* You can use CMD-N while in any terminal window to open a new terminal window, then switch to the new window
+* You can use CMD-N while in any Terminal window to open a new Terminal window, then switch to the new window

 ## Other Apps?

 Several apps are no longer found in lnl-scripts.

 * The GlucoseDirect CGM app owner is no longer providing updates
-    * Trio has removed GlucoseDirect as a CGM option
+    * *Trio* has removed GlucoseDirect as a CGM option
     * `Loop and Learn` provides customization support to add other CGM to the *Loop* app and GlucoseDirect is no longer provided as an option

 * *iAPS*
     * The script to build *iAPS* is still found in lnl-scripts but will be removed soon
     * The *iAPS* app should only be used by folks who are involved in keeping up with the app and willing and able to build frequently without build-script support
-    * The `Loop and Learn` Team suggest that Trio be used instead for most users
+    * The `Loop and Learn` Team suggest that *Trio* be used instead for most users